KentValle1/Weather-Or-Not/README.md

 ## User Stories and Dev Tasks
 ### User Stories
-1. As a user, I need the ability to select one or more types of weather.
+1. As a user, I need the ability to select one or more types of weather so that I can pick which type I want.
 2. As a front end developer, I need the function to call to search for the cities that have the specific weather.
-3. As a user, I need to select the cities that I would like to search for.
+3. As a user, I need to select the cities that I would like to search for so that I can exclude cities I don't wish to travel to.
 4. As a front end developer, I need the function to call to search flights for the cities that were selected.
-5. As a user, I need the ability to add cities to the default list.
+5. As a user, I need the ability to add cities to the default list so I can customise the list.